 Step 2.
 Give a name for your new custom topic.
 It should be short and resonate with what the custom topic is about.
 Ex: Fitness Blogs – My Competitors, US Politics, Olympic News – En_US

-Here’s an example custom topic which will filter trending content related to Investing, stock market, etc. from the United States.
+Here’s an example custom topic that will filter trending content related to Investing, the stock market, etc.

 Feedly Contents to Custom Topics